 Minimum age for self-assembling or manufacturing a firearm: In order to legally self-assemble or manufacture a firearm in California, an unlicensed person must apply to the state Department of Justice for a background “eligibility” check and firearm serial number.
-Effective February 1, 2019, the Department of Justice will only approve such applications if the applicant is aged 21 and over.9 (Previously, the minimum age for such applications was 18 for people attempting to assemble or manufacture a long gun and 21 for handguns).
+The Department of Justice will only approve such applications if the applicant is aged 21 and over.9 (Prior to February 1, 2019, the minimum age for such applications was 18 for people attempting to assemble or manufacture a long gun and 21 for handguns).

 See our Minimum Age to Purchase & Possess Firearms policy summary for a comprehensive discussion of this issue.

 For age restrictions governing ammunition, see the Ammunition Regulation in California section.

 For other provisions related to children and firearms, see the Child Access Prevention in California section.

 - Cal.
 Penal Code § 27505. ⤴︎